 Including a provision about lease termination in your lease will help clarify lease termination terms, outline the notice period and protect the interests of both you and your tenants in the case that a tenant breaks the lease.

-By including these provisions in the lease agreement, both the landlord and the tenant will have a clear understanding of the terms and conditions of the lease and can avoid future confusion or legal disputes.
+By including these provisions in the lease agreement, both the property owner and the tenant will have a clear understanding of the terms and conditions of the lease and can avoid future confusion or legal disputes.

 Disclosures